Variable-Value/Variable-Value.github.io/README.md

 # The Variable-Value approach to Programming
-Using variables for changing state <br> and values for understanding state.
+Using variables for changing state
+<br> and values for understanding state

 # The TrueJ Project